 Give the gift of literacy to babies across North Alabama!

 BIRTHday Books is a partnership of the Foundation, the Junior League of Huntsville, the Huntsville-Madison County Public Library, and The Snail on the Wall bookstore.

-Music Therapy is funded by Huntsville Hospital Foundation through philanthropy, and all Music Therapy services are provided without cost to the patient.
-The program uses music to address the physical, spiritual, emotional, cognitive and social needs of pediatric and adult patients across six hospital departments.
+The Music Therapy program is funded by Huntsville Hospital Foundation through philanthropy.
+Music Therapy services are provided at no cost to patients and families by a board-certified music therapist.
+The program uses music and the therapeutic relationship to address the physical, spiritual, emotional, cognitive and social needs of neonatal, pediatric, adult, and geriatric patients throughout the hospital system.

 Give the gift of music to patients in our community!